 What to Expect In an Australian Job Advert

-A job advert presents the type of job, duration of job (full-time, part-time or contractual), qualifications needed, work experience required, salary package, information how to send job application (either mail or email), details of the contact person and closing date for application.
+A job advert presents the type of job, duration of job (full-time, part-time or contractual), qualifications needed, work experience required, salary package, information how to send job application (either mail or email), details of the contact person, and the closing date for application.

 The applicant may wish to contact the person listed in the job advert to gain further insight about the job offer and the company.
 Yet, one caveat is that Australia is known for its hidden job market, meaning Australian employers prefer to hire workers for work through personal networks than the normal process of hiring.
 The reason for this is that employers prefer to hire someone through a set of personal connections to spare from the expensive costs of marketing and advertising.